 “You might get bored drinking the same thing every day,” says nutritionist RD Heidi Skolnik, owner of Nutrition Starring You in Brooklyn and Manhattan.
 “It also helps prevent any amino acid imbalances.”

 Everyone has a favorite protein powder, whether pea, hemp, brown rice, or another.
-Protein is where we get our energy from, but it gives us the ability to build lean muscle when combined with diet and exercise.
+Protein is where we get our energy from, but it allows us to build lean muscle when combined with diet and exercise.

 Your body needs different types of proteins in order after your workout to really reap the benefits.
 “Brown rice protein powder is going to have a different amino acid profile than pea protein powder,” explains Skolnik.